 There has not been any public market for our common stock, and an active trading market may not develop or be sustained.
 Shares of our common stock may not be able to be resold at or above the initial public offering price.
-Our common stock has been approved for listing, subject to official notice of issuance, on the NYSE under the symbol "DEA."
+We intend to apply to have our common stock listed on the NYSE under the symbol "DEA."
 The initial public offering price of our common stock has been determined in consultation with the underwriters, but our common stock may trade below the initial public offering price following the completion of this offering.
 See "Underwriting."
 The market value of our common stock could be substantially affected by general market conditions, including the extent to which a secondary market develops for our common stock following the completion of this offering, the extent of institutional investor interest in us, the general reputation of REITs and the attractiveness of their equity securities in comparison to other equity securities (including securities issued by other real estate-based companies), our financial performance and general stock and bond market conditions.